>>> Check out our new ‘Second Sunday Satsang’ series (Next One on 15 July because we had to postpone for a week) <<<

 Awakening Into Life is a living collection of embodied heart-centered wisdom offered by Bradley Bemis; a deeply conscious Florida-based author, speaker and guide who freely shares his ongoing insights into the nature of Self-realization, non-dual reality, and living an awakened life.

 Simple, deep, and direct, his humble offerings are a modernized encapsulation of an ancient truth, presented without the trappings of misguided religious belief systems, culturally-inspired spiritual traditions, or confusing metaphysical theories.
 It is the truth of our being, stripped down and laid bare for all to see, through direct experiential realization – if they so choose.

 Bradley may indeed be a useful resource if you enjoy the work of modern-day spiritual teachers like Eckhart Tolle, Ram Daas, Adyashanti, or Mooji; or past spiritual luminaries like J. Krishnamurti, Swami Vivekananda, Sri Ramana Maharshi, or Sri Nisargadatta Maharaj.
-His awakened spiritual guidance is in direct alignment with the core foundations of all esoteric mystical transmissions; including Gnosticism (Christianity), Zen and Dzogchen (Buddhism), Advaita Vedanta (Hinduism), Sufism (Islam), Kabbalah (Judaism), Taoism, Sikhism, and several other lesser known ancient wisdom traditions; combined with ongoing research into the modern-day fields of neuroscience, transpersonal and experimental social psychology, linguistic anthropology, and more.
+His awakened spiritual guidance is in direct alignment with the core foundations of all esoteric mystical transmissions; including Gnosticism (Christianity), Zen and Dzogchen (Buddhism), Advaita Vedanta (Hinduism), Sufism (Islam), Kabbalah (Judaism), Taoism, Sikhism, and several other lesser known contemplative wisdom traditions; combined with ongoing research into the modern-day fields of neuroscience, transpersonal and experimental social psychology, linguistic anthropology, and more.